 Tixier studied classical violin at the conservatory in Paris.
 Following that, he studied improvisation as a self-educated jazz musician.
-He has been living in New York for over a decade where he performed and recorded with a wide range of artists, including Stevie Wonder, Kenny Barron, John Legend, Ed Sheeran, Charnett Moffett, Cassandra Wilson, Chris Potter, Christina Aguilera, Common, Anthony Braxton, Joss Stone, Gladys Knight, Natalie Cole, Ariana Grande, Wayne Brady, Gerald Cleaver, Tigran Hamasyan and many more.
-He played in all the major venues across the United States: Carnegie Hall, Radio City Music Hall, Madison Square Garden, Barclays Center, Jazz at Lincoln Center, Blue Note Jazz Club, Apollo Theater, Smalls Jazz Club, The Stone, Roulette, Joe's Pub, Prudential Center and United States Capitol.
+He was based in New York for over a decade where he performed in all the major venues across the United States including Carnegie Hall, Radio City Music Hall, Madison Square Garden, Barclays Center, Jazz at Lincoln Center, Blue Note Jazz Club, Apollo Theater, Smalls Jazz Club, The Stone and United States Capitol.

-Grammy Award winning bassist Marcus Miller says that Tixier "is making an international name for himself.
+Grammy Award-winning bassist Marcus Miller says that Tixier "made an international name for himself.
 I heard him in France and was immediately struck by his individuality and his sound. “ Guitarist Pat Metheny says, "[Scott] has found a place for himself within the elite community of New York jazz musicians, no small feat."
-In an interview with All About Jazz in 2010, violinist Mark Feldman called Scott "really up-and-coming and very talented."
-And Jean-Luc Ponty said "I have heard Scott's recordings, seen his live performances and I think that he stands above the crowd of current jazz violinists around the world."
+And Jean-Luc Ponty said, "I have heard Scott's recordings, seen his live performances and I think that he stands above the crowd of current jazz violinists around the world."